Meatwo310/jpymod/README.md

 ## Lightman's Currency Setup
 Copy `MasterCoinList.json` into your `config/lightmanscurrency` folder to enable JPY coins in Lightman's Currency.

-Note: This template config is currently WIP!
+Note: This template config and its schema is currently WIP!